rickellis/ConkyMatic/README.md

     }

 Then just enter __conkymatic__ from your terminal.

+__Note:__ Make sure you change the path in the function to reflect your particular path.

 ## Template Variables
 The template variables are just text placeholders which get replaced when the script gets run.
 The following variables are available for use.